Boca Raton Weather

 Why Heat Index Is More Important Than Air Temperature

-Humidity plays a major role in how hot it feels.
-The heat index reflects the combined effect of temperature and moisture in the air, and dangerous conditions can develop even when actual temperatures remain below 95 degrees.
+Humidity significantly affects how hot it feels.
+The heat index reflects the combined effect of temperature and moisture in the air.
+Dangerous conditions can develop even when actual temperatures remain below 95 degrees.

 Why Conditions Can Change Rapidly

-South Florida’s location between the Atlantic Ocean, Gulf of Mexico, and Caribbean allows weather systems to evolve quickly.
-Small shifts in wind or moisture can significantly change storm timing, rain coverage, or coastal hazards within hours.
+South Florida’s position between the Atlantic Ocean, Gulf of Mexico, and Caribbean allows weather systems to evolve quickly.
+Small shifts in wind or moisture can change storm timing, rain coverage, or coastal hazards within hours.

 Why Forecast Timing Often Changes During the Day

-Rain and storm timing in South Florida can shift as the atmosphere responds to daytime heating, sea breeze boundaries, and changes in upper-level winds.
-Forecasts are updated as these features become clearer, which is why rain chances or storm windows may move earlier or later as the day unfolds.
+Rain timing frequently shifts as the atmosphere responds to daytime heating and sea breeze boundaries.
+That is why storm windows may move earlier or later as the day unfolds.

 This page is updated daily as conditions change and new advisories are issued.